Weather Service accidentally triggers tornado warning in multiple states under clear skies

 Some even reported tornado sirens sounding following the message.

-In fact, not only was there no tornado, but there was hardly even a cloud in the sky.
+Not only was there no tornado, but there was hardly even a cloud in the sky.
 Yet many people were confused by the message, with some even heading for shelter.
 It quickly became apparent that a malfunction had occurred in the dissemination software associated with the emergency alert system.

 Weather Service offices in Wichita and Topeka, Kan., Kansas City, Springfield, Mo., and St. Louis were among those whose test messages appear to have been sent out to the public via wireless alerts.
 The warning went out around 10 a.m.
 Central time.

-According to National Weather Service spokesperson Susan Buchanan, the agency’s computer code accidentally triggered the issuance of a wireless emergency alert.
+According to National Weather Service spokeswoman Susan Buchanan, the agency’s computer code accidentally triggered the issuance of a wireless emergency alert.

 “A test of our tornado warning system today as part of Severe Weather Awareness Week was not intended to be broadcast as a Wireless Emergency Alert (WEA),” she said in a statement.